 - Take a tram from DAMAC and alight at Marina Mall

-- You can use an Nol card in the tram
+- You can use a Nol card on the tram

-A visit to the deserts is inevitable in your Dubai trip.
-You should see the phenomenal landscape and experience the desert life.
-A desert safari lets you get close to the sand through the adventures, entertainment, traditional food, and dances.
-It gives the true essence of desert life as you can try camel ride, touch a falcon, enjoy belly dance, relax in the traditional Bedouin camps, and relish Arabic food.
-The duration is from 4-7 hours which means that half of your day must be devoted to the activity.
+A visit to the deserts is inevitable on your Dubai trip.
+You should see the otherworldly landscape and experience desert life.
+A desert safari Dubai trip lets you get close to the sand through adventures, entertainment, traditional food, and dances.
+It gives the essence of desert life as you can try a camel ride, touch a falcon, enjoy belly dance, relax in the traditional Bedouin camps, and relish Arabic food.
+The duration is 4-7 hours, meaning half of your day must be devoted to the activity.

-- Choose morning or evening desert safari according to your schedule
+- Choose a morning or evening desert safari according to your schedule

 - The usual price ranges from 40-150